Investors Business Daily Review

 - And more

-You can choose to add/remove some of the overlays via the chart menu.
+You can choose to add or remove overlays via the chart menu.

 Chart timeframes can be set to intraday (minutes), daily, weekly, and monthly, depending on your trading style.